chasehawaii/chasehawaii.github.io/index.md

 <img width="1423" alt="screen shot 2017-03-22 at 8 22 06 pm" src="https://cloud.githubusercontent.com/assets/21227204/25880060/d3b35508-34d0-11e7-8764-af74d232000d.png">

+Since the application's content is crowdsourced, it was imperative to include administrative abilities to ensure that all the content featured is appropriate, not offensive, and not a duplicate entry of an already existing item.
+Users also have the right to request that the items they make be deleted, which will then show up on the admin's page, where the admin can make the final step in deleting the item.
+Currently, the only accounts with administrative abilites are those who have developed the application.

 If the user finds an adventure they want to do, they can add it to their "bucket list" by clicking on the button.
 Once an item is on their bucket list it will be added to their profile page, where they can mark it as completed once they finish their adventure: